-In considering the relationships which may affect independent status as outlined in the recommendations of the ASX Corporate Governance Council, it has been determined that the Group's non-executive directors are independent.
+In considering the relationships which may affect independent status as outlined in The Third Edition of the recommendations of the ASX Corporate Governance Council, it has been determined that the Group's non-executive directors are independent.
 Therefore, the Board comprises 6 independent directors and 2 non-independent directors (being the Managing Director and Executive Director) which meets the recommendation of the ASX Corporate Governance Council of having a majority of the Board comprising independent directors.